andreasscherbaum/hugo-tools/README.md

 Opens an input window (using TKinter) and asks for a blog posting title.
 Then proceeds to create the blog posting using this name, and a sanitized URL.

 It will add a date in front of the URL.

+## add-to-gitignore.py

+Specify one or multiple image files which will be added to the `.gitignore` file in the same directory.
+If the `.gitignore` file does not exist, it will be created.

+Only files ending in `.jpg`, `.jpeg`, `.png` and `.xcf` (*Gimp* project files) will be added, every other file is ignored.

+This tool is useful to quickly add image files for a blog posting which are stored in the blog posting directory, but are not supposed to appear on the website.
+Like original images and such.